Skip to main content

 • Cervarix® (HPV2)

 Both vaccines protect against 2 HPV types that cause about 70% of cervical cancers and 80% of anal cancers.
-The HPV9 vaccine protects against five additional cancer causing types which account for about 15% of cervical cancers, 11% of anal cancers in females and 4% in males.
+The HPV9 vaccine protects against five additional cancer causing types which account for about 15% to 20% of cervical cancers, 11% of anal cancers in females and 4% in males.
 HPV9 vaccine also protects against 2 HPV types that cause about 90% of cases of genital warts.

 For more information on the HPV vaccines, see HealthLinkBC file #101b Human Papillomavirus (HPV) Vaccines.